 As mentioned above, goods that are manufactured in boutiques are usually unique in nature (which most fashionistas prefer) over retail or commercial stores that produce massive quantities of one style.
 This preserves the style and expression a designer would want to be known for as far as branding is concerned.
-To establish and sustain style linked to a name in fashion is crucial as this what makes consumers remember you or your brand.
+To establish and sustain a style linked to a name in fashion is crucial as this what makes consumers remember you or your brand.
+Speak with a marketing strategy consultant about how to achieve this.
 How you manage limited edition of your products is what makes you worth coming back for.
-There’s a waterfront accommodation option in Hobart that is just stunning – and if you could see their branding, you’d understand what I mean.
-A boutique vibe is just more charming!

 Having a boutique helps you control the entire inventory.
 Boutiques usually take up small spaces, which suits the extraordinary vibe you want to exude.
 This may help you with the costs too because as you won’t need to hire as much staff.
-This will make separating clothes into categories or co-manning the store much easier as you don’t need to train as many people.
+This will make separating clothes into categories such as outerwear, knitwear, or womens loungewear, and therefore co-manning the store much easier as you don’t need to train as many people.
 With a smaller inventory, it’s also easier to take note of what sells best and which trends your customers go for.
 All in all, a boutique business could mean more hustle and bustle on your own, but it also means that costs are minimised, you can provide excellent service, and more of the profits go to yourself.

 When you go commercial, you have to commute to and from the work location.
 You have to at least get along with workmates and partners when showcasing your products.
 The saddest of all hazards in going commercial though, is needing to supply such huge space with useless, dying set of clothes, as all the products will have to be produced in massive quantities.
 That means a lot of leftover stock, and it doesn’t get purchased, it’ll go to waste.
 If you have your own place, you can saturate clients because you don’t need to share space with other labels, for example in a department store.
 You can adjust opening hours on your own terms.
 You can transform it however you want, designing it to compliment your products.
 You can hold events and gatherings and have pop-up events and sales.
 The potential of a boutique is limitless.